dqops/dqo/docs/reference/yaml/DashboardYaml.md

 ___

-## DashboardsFolderListSpec
+## DashboardListSpec
-List of dashboard folders.
+List of dashboards.